skill-setup/competition-scripts/README.md

 Fourth line is a whitespace separated list of the module name you want to use, e.g. module_a module_b module_c

 Starting from the fifth line are the credentials for the competitors and a random subdomain string, e.g. comp01 password subdomain

+## Naming of Repos
+This has to be the same name specified in the main config file.

+## Createing a Repo
+Open the right framework and click "Use this template"

+Check the first item - ....
+Content

+Add the secrets to the repo.
+G
+USER and PASS

+## Updating
+When updating the GIT repo, make sure that the containers are not running.